aplteam/Tatin/docs/TatinUserSettings.md

 This will allow you to edit the file contents, but Tatin will check it afterwards in order to make sure that nothing invalid goes ever into the file.

-Note that Dyalog 18.2 and later recognise JSON5 and highlight any syntax errors; that can be helpful.
+Note that Dyalog 18.2 and later recognize JSON5 and highlight any syntax errors.

 ### What does Tatin do at start-up time?